IamFriberg/springBootMVC/README.md

 * JDK 1.8 or later
 * Maven 3.0+
 * GIT
+* Lombok Plugin
+* Make sure you have enable annotation processing

 ### Installing
 Change the DB-configuration in: application.properties to point to your MySQL database.